 - After completing your Entrance Interview, you will be directed to complete the electronic Master Promissory Note (MPN) on the same website.
 The Federal Direct Subsidized and Unsubsidized Loans MPN is a legal document which you sign as a promise to pay back the money you have borrowed.
 You will only have to complete this form once.
 It will be valid for your entire school career, up to ten years.
 When you sign and date your Federal Direct Subsidized and Unsubsidized Loan Master Promissory Note, be sure to use your legal name and date of signing.

-Please contact the Financial Aid Office at 215-489-2272 or e-mail Finaid@delval.edu with any questions you have about the Federal Direct Subsidized or Unsubsidized Loans.
+Please contact the Office of Financial Aid at 215-489-2272 or e-mail Finaid@delval.edu with any questions you have about the Federal Direct Subsidized or Unsubsidized Loans.

 Federal Perkins Loan

 The Perkins Loan is a need-based loan awarded to full-time undergraduates.
 More specifically, at DelVal, these funds are distributed primarily to freshmen and sophomores demonstrating the highest financial need.

 Perkins loans are awarded from a limited source of funding, which is why the dollars are targeted to the students who are not eligible to borrow as much through the Federal Direct Subsidized and Unsubsidized Loan program (freshmen and sophomores).
 Here is some general information about the Perkins Loan:

 - Eligibility and award amounts can vary among institutions